Blind Cord Safety

 “Don’t leave it until it is too late – taking simple steps to make our homes safer for children is the best way to help prevent accidents,” concluded Mary.

-“We are delighted to work with the PHA to raise the awareness of the dangers of looped blind cords.
-As the death of a young child has a devastating effect on families and communities, any steps that can be taken to prevent entanglement in looped blind cords is welcome.
 Parents and carers should ensure that looped blind cords are kept out of children’s reach.
-Blind cord safety devices, which can be fitted to existing blinds in homes, are available free of charge from the Council’s Home Safety Team.”
+Blind cord safety devices, which can be fitted to existing blinds in homes, are available free of charge from the Council’s Home Safety Team.

 To view the video visit nidirect.
 For further advice on how to make your home blind cord safe, contact the home safety officers at Causeway Coast and Glens Borough Council or your health visitor.